kin-labs/rewards-engine/improvement-proposals/kik_kre_3_0.md

 1. The developer must ensure that the users continue to spend and keep the Kin within the app’s ecosystem.
 1. This KRE payment that was distributed to users is now Kin that can not readily be sold.
-1. If a developer exclusively fuels their economy with KRE payouts then other developers can gain ground on this developer by getting their users to buy Kin, or by purchasing Kin themselves on the open market
+1. If a developer exclusively fuels their economy with KRE payouts then other developers can gain ground on this developer by getting their users to buy Kin, or by purchasing Kin themselves on the open market.

 The best option for a developer is to get users to buy kin with their own attention/$ and keep it within the economy.
 The developer can keep all of their current payouts (and sell them if they'd like) while increasing their future payouts.
 Removal of the buy track also removes all issues with the track in its current form: users are often unaware they are "purchasing" Kin.
 Another criticism would be that this does not have a hold track, thus removing the incentive for developers to hold KRE payouts for as long as possible.
 We argue that while some developers chose to hold KRE payouts, a majority of KRE payouts in 2020 were sold despite this Hold Track incentive.
-While there is still incentive to not sell KRE payouts, this incentive is shifted and instead pushes developers to move Kin into their app-economies: a developer can increase their payouts by growing user wallet balances in their app.
+While there is still incentive to not sell KRE payouts, this incentive is shifted and instead pushes developers to move Kin into their app-economies: a developer can increase their payouts by growing user balances in their app.

 ## Implementation
-In either the Active User Wallet Balances option or the KRE 2.2.2 Extension option we recommend these changes take effect January 1, 2021.
+In either the Active User Balances option or the KRE 2.2.2 Extension option we recommend these changes take effect January 1, 2021.
 The only exception to this would be the changes to the Buy Track in the KRE 2.2.2 Extension Option.
 These should be delayed in the event that no publicly available Ad or Buy Module which complies with the KRE is available in the near future.
 Specifically, we recommend the Buy Module changes take effect no less than 21 days after such a module exists.